 Struvite crystals: These are a type of mineral deposit that can form in the urine of cats.
 They are composed of magnesium, ammonium, and phosphate, and can cause issues in the bladder, urinary tract, and kidneys.

-Causes of Struvite Crystals In Cats
+Causes Of Struvite Crystals In Cats

 Struvite crystals in cats are caused by a urinary tract infection (UTI) caused by bacteria that produce an alkaline urine pH level.
 Struvite crystals form when the urine has a higher alkaline level than usual, and when the size and shape of the crystals are not conducive to dissolving in the urine.
 These crystals can be an indication of a urinary tract infection.